bregnery/bregnery.github.io/_docs/tutorials/BESTstandaloneTutorial.md

 scram b -j8
 ```

-Now a ``run.py`` file must be created in order to use the EDanalyzer.
+Now a ``run.py`` file must be created in order to use the EDAnalyzer.
 The run file should be made in
 ``CMSSW_9_4_8/src/Demo/DemoAnalyzer/test`` and should include the following:

 ```python